EC528-Fall-2024/automation-snowflake-harness/README.md

 The project will primarily serve the following user personas:

 - **DevOps Engineers**: Manage the CI/CD pipelines and ensure smooth deployment of Snowflake resources.
+  - **Interaction**: Configure and manage CI/CD pipelines in Harness, monitor performance, and troubleshoot issues.

-- **Database Administrators**: Oversee the Snowflake resource configurations and use the automation to deploy database changes.
+- **Database Administrators**: Oversee Snowflake resource configurations and use the automation to deploy database changes.
+  - **Interaction**: Review and approve Liquibase migration scripts, ensure resource integrity, and manage performance.

 - **Data Engineers**: Manage the data warehouse environment and ensure that changes to databases and schemas are rolled out without manual intervention.
+  - **Interaction**: Monitor data warehouse performance, validate data integrity post-deployment, and provide feedback for improvements.

-- **Security Engineers**: Monitor and manage the role-based access control and ensure the secure deployment of resources.
+- **Security Engineers**: Monitor and manage role-based access control and ensure the secure deployment of resources.
+  - **Interaction**: Set up access controls, conduct audits, and monitor for security breaches.

 ---